 I won't belabor the pros and cons of self-hosting a database or buying a managed version.
 If you are dead set on self-hosting your database, then Tinybird is not for you.
 Just work with the open source version of ClickHouse.

-If you intend to use a managed ClickHouse service, or are at least considering it, then you have options.
+If you intend to use a managed service for ClickHouse, or are at least considering it, then you have options.
 For the sake of this discussion, we'll focus on two of the most popular: Tinybird and ClickHouse Cloud.

-Both Tinybird and ClickHouse Cloud offer a managed ClickHouse service that simplifies the job of maintaining a database.
+Both Tinybird and ClickHouse Cloud offer a managed service for ClickHouse service that simplifies the job of maintaining a database.

 Both are available on multiple clouds (AWS, GCP, Azure) across various global regions.